Linear Actuator

 Place noise dampeners on the ends of each of the tube members.

-Insert the short-beam inner tubes into the short-beam outer tubes and the long-beam inner tubes into the long-beam outer tubes.
+Insert the cross beam inner tubes into the cross beam outer tubes and the side rail inner tubes into the side rail outer tubes.

 Ensure the pivot joints on the ends of each tube assembly are oriented in the same plane (not rotated by 90 degrees).

-Attach the two long-beam tube assemblies along the sides of the frame to the bi-directional joints using SLIC pins in the orientation shown.
+Attach the two side rail tube assemblies along the sides of the frame to the bi-directional joints using SLIC pins in the orientation shown.

 Note: the orientation of the long-beam tube assemblies is based on which side of the bed is the head (where your pillows go!)

-The long-beam inner tube must point towards the head of the bed.
+⚠️ Important: The side rail inner tube must point towards the head of the bed.

-If the long-beam inner tubes do not point towards the head of the bed, the wiring will not run smoothly.
+If the side rail inner tubes do not point towards the head of the bed, the wiring will not run smoothly.

-Next, attach the two short-beam tube assemblies across the frame using SLIC pins in the orientation shown.
+Next, attach the two cross beam tube assemblies across the frame using SLIC pins

-Note: the orientation of the short-beam tube assemblies is based on where the 12VDC source will come from (usually the corner closest to the DC fuse panel).
+Note: the orientation of the cross beam tube assemblies is based on where the 12VDC source will come from (usually the corner closest to the DC fuse panel)

-The short-beam outer tube must point towards the side of the bed where the 12VDC source will come from.
+The cross beam OUTER tubes must point towards the side of the bed where the 12VDC source will come from

-If the short-beam outer tubes do not point towards the 12VDC source side, the power supply cable can be strained as the bed moves.
+If the cross beam outer tubes do not point towards the 12VDC source side, the power supply cable can be strained as the bed moves

 If you are having trouble removing SLIC pins, give them a twist!

-The locations you marked earlier are where the large glide tape pieces will go.
+The locations you marked earlier are where the glide tape pieces will go.

-Apply the large glide tape about 1/2" away from the mark, on the side opposite the inner tube's pivot joint (this is the side where the outer tube will slide back on).
+Apply the glide tape about 1" away from the mark, on the side closest to where the outer tube will slide on (this is the side opposite of the inner tube's pivot joint).

 This placement ensures the glide tape is fully covered by the outer tube once the frame is reassembled.

-The large glide tape must be installed on the correct side of the mark.
+⚠️ IMPORTANT: The glide tape must be installed on the correct side of the mark.
 If placed on the wrong side, the outer tube will not slide over the tape when reassembled.

 Wipe the area on the inner tube with isopropyl alcohol to remove dirt and grease for best adhesion.

-Peel the backing from a piece of large glide tape.
+Peel the backing from a piece of glide tape.

 Pull the tape taut and press firmly down the middle.
 Smooth outward from the center to each edge to push out air bubbles.